The Best Adirondack Chairs Aren’t Just for Summer

 Material and Durability

 “Not all Adirondack chairs are created equal.
-Shoppers should look for what it’s made out of, sizing, style, and color options to fit their lifestyle and aesthetic,” advises Brian King, Loll Designs’s brand and marketing director.
+Shoppers should look for what they’re made of, sizing, style, and color options to fit their lifestyle and aesthetic,” advises Brian King, Loll Designs’s brand and marketing director.
 “Traditionally these chairs were made from wood, which looks nice but requires lots of maintenance year after year.”

 Of all the wood options, teak is a top choice over painted woods, as it naturally patinas and resists water; it will eventually need to be sanded down and resealed.
 Plastic actually might be the most popular, though you’ll still want a chair tough enough to not wear overtime compared to a typical lawn chair.
 Look for HDPE—a fancy way to refer to high-quality plastic—for something sturdy.
 One thing to note: The material often has a direct correlation to weight, though all Adirondack chairs are generally on the heavier side compared to other outdoor furniture.